petros-d/docs/docs/overview.md

 Astronomer Cloud's architecture enables a few key features, available in Private Beta:

-- Multi-tenant control plane completely managed by Astronomer
+- A secure control plane managed by Astronomer
-- Support for Astronomer data plane on AWS `us-east-1` and `us-west-2`.
+- Support for a multi-tenant data plane hosted in your organization's network on AWS (`us-east-1` and `us-west-2`)
-- Worker auto-scaling, powered by Airflow's Celery Executor + KEDA.
+- Worker auto-scaling, powered by Airflow's Celery Executor + KEDA
-- Astronomer Runtime, a new collection of Docker images set to provide a differentiated Airflow experience.
-Astronomer Runtime will initially support Airflow 2.1.1.
+- Astronomer Runtime, a new collection of Docker images set to provide a differentiated Airflow experience
-- Real-time, in-app chat support powered by Intercom.
+- Real-time, in-app chat support powered by Intercom

 The following diagram outlines how the control plane, data plane, and users are connected to enable these features: